kdroidFilter/blog/site/src/jsMain/resources/markdown/2024/DynamicThemeComposeDesktop.md

 ---
 root: .components.layouts.BlogLayout
 title: "Dynamic Theme Switching in Compose for Desktop"
 description: "Learn how to enable automatic dark and light theme switching in Compose for Desktop applications based on the operating system settings."
-author: "Your Name"
+author: "Elyahou Hadass"
 date: 2024-12-14
 tags:
     - compose for desktop
     - dark theme
     - light theme
     - kotlin
     - desktop development
 category: "android"
 ---

 ## Dynamic Theme Switching in Compose for Desktop